lauraFCa/Python-Projects/BlogWebAppInDjango/readme.md

 Code inside *html* file, to render Python code - the *|linebreaksbr* is piping the posts' text through a filter to convert line-breaks into paragraphs.
 ```
+{% extends 'blog/base.html' %}  # used to extend from a base template

 <div class="posts">
    {% for post in posts %}
       <article>